-Below average temperatures persisted across the central highlands and northeast mountains from March 1-20, while temperatures averaged near normal across the remainder of Afghanistan.
-During the next week, temperatures are forecast to remain slightly below normal in the central highlands and northeast mountains.
-Meanwhile, across the lower elevations, above normal temperatures can be expected.
+Below average temperatures persisted across the central highlands and northeast mountains during much of March, while temperatures averaged near normal, to above normal by the end of the month, across the remainder of Afghanistan.
+During the next week, temperatures are forecast to remain slightly below normal in the northeast mountains.
+Meanwhile, above normal temperatures can be expected across the central highlands and the lower elevations.
+The largest above normal anomalies (4-8 °C) are forecast along the northern border of Afghanistan.